Certificate of Individual Achievement (CIA) Options

 Out of State Transfer Waiver

 The Out of State (OOS) waiver is for students who transfer from another state in the 11th or 12th grade.
 The student may apply to receive a waiver for the assessment graduation requirement if the student has previously passed another state's high school exit or accountability examination as approved by OSPI.
 Only tests approved by OSPI will be applicable for the OOS waiver.
-The waiver does not grant the student a Certificate of Academic Achievement (CAA) or Certificate of Individual Achievement (CIA).

 Special, Unavoidable Circumstance Appeal (SUCA)